logancyang/obsidian-copilot/README.md

 <a href="https://www.buymeacoffee.com/logancyang" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 150px !important;" ></a>

+## 🎉 NEW in v2.4.8: Local Copilot Chat with LM Studio and Ollama!
+No internet required! 🎉🎉🎉

+**LM Studio** and **Ollama** are the 2 best choices for running local models on your own machine.
+Please check out the super simple setup guide [here](local_copilot.md).
+Don't forget to flex your creativity in custom prompts using local models!

 ## 🛠️ Features
 - Chat with ChatGPT right inside Obsidian in the Copilot Chat window.
 - No repetitive login.
 Use your own API key (stored locally).